 PA Dairy Overview

-Pennsylvania is ranked 8th in total milk production nationally, with the Commonwealth’s 465,000 cows producing nearly 9.8 billion pounds of milk annually.
-The state’s annual milk production per cow is 21,037 pounds – or about 2,446 gallons – per cow.
-At 4,850 dairies, the state has the second largest number of dairy farms nationally, having more dairy farms than every other state except Wisconsin.
+Pennsylvania is ranked 8th in total milk production nationally, with the Commonwealth’s 461,000 cows producing nearly 9.737 billion pounds of milk annually.
+The state’s annual milk production per cow is 21,121 pounds – or about 2,446 gallons – per cow.
+This is an increase of about 84 pounds from 2024.
+At 4,360 dairies, the state has the second largest number of dairy farms nationally, having more dairy farms than every other state except Wisconsin.

 Trends in Pennsylvania’s dairy industry:

-• The number of Pennsylvania dairy farms is declining.
-Currently, 4,850 dairy farms are located in Pennsylvania.
-This represents 19.5 percent of all dairy farms across the nation.
-Pennsylvania’s average herd size is about 96 cows, and 99 percent of all dairy farms in Pennsylvania are family owned.
+- The number of Pennsylvania dairy farms is declining.
+Currently, 4,360 dairy farms are located in Pennsylvania.
+Pennsylvania’s average herd size is about 100 cows, and 93 percent of all dairy farms in Pennsylvania are family owned.

-• The number of cows in Pennsylvania continues to decrease.
-Cow numbers in 2024 averaged 466,000, down 1,000 head from a year ago.
+- The number of cows in Pennsylvania continues to decrease.
+Cow numbers in 2025 averaged 461,000.
 The dairy herd in the Commonwealth has been decreasing steadily for many years.
 In the last 10 years, the state’s herd size has shrunk 12% or by 65,000 head.

 Creating a more favorable environment for Pennsylvania’s dairy farms will be critical to the industry’s ability to grow and meet increasing dairy demand, both domestically and across the seas.